mxgmn/WaveFunctionCollapse/README.md

 	<img alt="summer 2" src="http://i.imgur.com/OmUHk1t.png">
 </p>

 Note that the unrestrained knot tileset (with all 5 tiles being allowed) is not interesting for WFC, because you can't run into a situation where you can't place a tile.
 We call tilesets with this property "easy".
-For example, Wang tilesets are easy.
 Without special heuristics easy tilesets don't produce interesting global arrangements, because correlations of tiles in easy tilesets quickly fall off with a distance.

-Many interesting Wang tilesets can be found on [cr31's site](http://s358455341.websitehome.co.uk/stagecast/wang/tiles_e.html).
+Many easy tilesets can be found on [cr31's site](http://cr31.co.uk/stagecast/wang/tiles_e.html).
 Consider the "Dual" 2-edge tileset there.
 How can it generate knots (without t-junctions, not easy) while being easy?
 The answer is, it can only generate a narrow class of knots, it can't produce an arbitrary knot.

+Note also that Circuit, Summer and Rooms tilesets are non-Wang.
+That is, their adjacency data cannot be induced from edge coloring.
+For example, in Circuit two Corners cannot be adjacent, yet they can be connected with a Connection tile, and diagonal tracks cannot change direction.

 ## Higher dimensions
 WFC algorithm in higher dimensions works completely the same way as in dimension 2, though performance becomes an issue.
 These voxel models were generated with N=2 overlapping tiled model using 5x5x5 and 5x5x2 blocks and additional heuristics (height, density, curvature, ...).